timonoessler/personaGenerator/README.md

 |data/persona_results.json
 |data/persona_beer_answers.json
 ```
-Final file is the last one it will hold your answered survey.
+Final file is the last one, it will hold your answered survey.